OpenHackDay/ReShop/README.md

+# weCanRenameItLater
-# weCanRenameItLater and facny mardown instructions on how to setup the project, what's it about, etc.
+Add fancy markdown instructions on how to setup the project, what's it about, etc.